preraku/cryptogrammer/README.md

 - Stop sharing colors.
 Let people use their own colors.
 - Store colors in local storage.
 - Moving the backend host/port to a config file so that local development is easier.
+- Make the text area monospaced
+- Allow deletion of all non-locked in guesses.
+- Allow duplicating the puzzle to try different solutions
+- Handle broken connections